gem5/gem5-resources/README.md

 `src/pthreads`.
 * **square**: Consult individual copyright notices of source files in `src/square`.
-* **spec2006-tests**: SPEC CPU 2006 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2006/) thus, it cannot be freely distributed.
+* **spec 2006**: SPEC CPU 2006 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2006/) thus, it cannot be freely distributed.
-Consult individual copyright notices of source files in `src/spec2006-tests`.
+Consult individual copyright notices of source files in `src/spec-2006`.
-* **spec-2017**: SPEC CPU 2017 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2017/) thus, it cannot be freely distributed.
+* **spec 2017**: SPEC CPU 2017 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2017/) thus, it cannot be freely distributed.
-Consult individual copyright notices of source files in `src/spec2017-tests`.
+Consult individual copyright notices of source files in `src/spec-2017`.
 * **gapbs**: Consult individual copyright notices of source files in `src/gapbs`.
 * **parsec**: The PARSEC license can be found at